jenkinsci/build-monitor-plugin/README.md

 Found a bug or want to give feedback?
 Raise [an issue](https://github.com/jenkinsci/build-monitor-plugin/issues?state=open) or submit a pull request ([start with this mini-dev guide](https://github.com/jenkinsci/build-monitor-plugin/wiki/Development-Guide), it might come in handy).

+Build Monitor is continuously delivered to a Jenkins near you thanks to the time and commitment of [the author](http://smartcodeltd.co.uk/) and [the contributors](https://github.com/jenkinsci/build-monitor-plugin/graphs/contributors).